Submissions Update:

 Hard Science Fiction -

-Crime we would have published:
+Crime themes we would have published:

 Natural Born Killers, The True Story of Bonnie and Clyde, Dillinger.